MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ## Input parsing for Two (or more) Tier IDs

-In systems that support to or more levels, when reading in the ID it will search for a '-' Any characters before the first '-' are considered the top level ID,  Anything after it is something that make the ID unique within that top level scope.
-In this later component the multi-level IDs can be parsed by looking for '.' characters.
+In systems that support to or more levels, when reading in the ID it will search for a '-' Any characters before the first '-' are considered the top-level ID,  Anything after it is something that makes the ID unique within that top-level scope.
+In this later component, the multi-level IDs can be parsed by looking for '.' characters.

 ## Hashing for Fixed Sized ID Systems

-Systems that require the IDs to be a fixed size must hash IDs to fit into the required size (e.g. 16 bytes or 8 bytes)  This must be one with the hash algorithm defined here which we call HASH_N (where N is the number of bytes of the resulting binary blob).
-HASH_N is describe precisely in the appendix but it is basically a Base64 decoder modified to accept any input characters, and to circularly XOR the output bytes until the input is consumed (hash).
+Systems that require the IDs to be a fixed size must hash IDs to fit into the required size (for example, 16 bytes or 8 bytes)  This must be one with the hash algorithm defined here which we call HASH_N (where N is the number of bytes of the resulting binary blob).
+HASH_N is described precisely in the appendix but it is basically a Base64 decoder modified to accept any input characters, and to circularly XOR the output bytes until the input is consumed (hash).
 This hash function has the following useful characteristics

 1. It input can be anything string,
 2. Its output is always N bytes.
-3. When operating on Base64 encoded input that of size N it produces the same result as simply decoding (no information loss).
+3. When operating on Base64 encoded input that of size N, it produces the same result as simply decoding (no information loss).
 4. It is as efficient as Base64 decoding.

 This mechanism has the following useful ramifications: